practicingruby/practicing-ruby-paid/posts/v3/008-criteria-for-disciplined-inheritance.md

 The downside of using subclassing is that even minor alterations to program requirements can cause encapsulation-related issues to become a real concern.
 For example, if we decide that we want to add a pair of instance variables that control the fonts used for headers and paragraphs, it would be hard to guarantee that these variables wouldn't clash with the data contained within `Prawn::Document` objects.
 We can assume that calls to public methods provided by the parent object are safe, but we cannot say the same about referencing instance variables, so a delegation-based model starts to look more appealing.

-Suppose we wanted to support the following API, but through the use of delegation rather than subclassing:
+Suppose we wanted to support the following API, but via delegation rather than subclassing:

 ```ruby
 Prawn::Article.generate("test.pdf") do